sladak/500cities/README.md

     visualization_input.csv (input file for Tableau workbook) To re-generate the input file, follow the below steps (note, the anlysis on the full data takes roughly 15 hours):

-1. Generate the output file from mode 2.
+1. Generate the output file from mode 2 - visual_input_tract_with_city.csv
-2. Copy all the data to worksheet of data_prep.xlsx file provided, which maps the features with more meaningful descriptions and add the geographic location of each city and state to the file.
+2. Copy all the data from that file to data_prep.xlsx file provided, which maps the features with more meaningful descriptions and add the geographic location of each city and state to the file.
+Remember to exclude the heading when you copy.
 3. Save the new datasheet as a csv called visualization_input.csv.
 This will overwrite the existing visualization_input file.
 4. Open the included Tableau file in Tableau, select Data tab and select the new data input file.